nearst/laconia/packages/laconia-batch/README.md

 Reads large number of records without Lambda time limit.

-AWS Lambda maximum execution duration per request is 300 seconds, hence it is impossible to utilise a Lambda to execute a long running task. `laconia-batch` handles your batch processing needs by providing a beautifully designed API which abstracts the time limitaton problem.
+AWS Lambda maximum execution duration per request is 300 seconds, hence it is impossible to utilise a Lambda to execute a long running task. `@laconia/batch` handles your batch processing needs by providing a beautifully designed API which abstracts the time limitaton problem.